 If you are ordered to active military duty, you are entitled to receive benefits for a period not to exceed 720 days.
-As of October 16, 2012 the Board of Supervisors approved the suspension of the 720-day limit on County-provided paid military benefits through calendar year 2015.
+As of December 8, 2015, the Board of Supervisors approved the 720-day limit on County-provided paid military benefits through calendar year 2017.
 The County will comply with any obligation to continue benefits in accordance with the federal law known as USERRA.